First Work works collaboratively with our members, government, and workforce development partners to conduct research to push forward positive change.

 Strategic Research Plan

-• Advancing our ability to advocate for the needs of the sector and for youth across Ontario;
+- Advancing our ability to advocate for the needs of the sector and jobseekers, especially youth and newcomers, across Ontario;

 Ontario’s employment service providers serve more than 70,000 youth per month with an overall placement rate of 71%.
 While much is known about the impact of employment service providers on an aggregate level, more research is needed to truly understand the long-term impacts of ESP services on youth career trajectories and on the economy at large.
 This research theme will emphasize initiatives that help us better understand the impact and effectiveness of the employment services sector and help make the case for the investment necessary to deliver on the needs of youth throughout the province.